jtfmumm/oreillyberlin2019/README.md

 2. [A CRDT Primer](#A-CRDT-Primer-Why-CRDTs-are-perfect-for-eventual-consistency)

-## Think Local Reducing Coordination and Improving Performance in Your Distributed Systems
+## Think Local: Reducing Coordination and Improving Performance in Your Distributed Systems

 OReilly Berlin 2019 Talk Page: ...